-A sensation of warmth and numbness gradually develops.
+A sensation of warmth and numbness gradually develops after the local anaesthetic is given.
 For some types of epidural, your legs may feel heavy and become difficult to move.

 Overall, most people do not find these sensations to be unpleasant, just a bit strange.
 Feeling and movement will return to normal when the epidural is stopped.